River Thames now five miles shorter as source dries up due to drought

 The River Thames is now five miles shorter as its source dries up due to drought.

-The Thames Head near Cirencester, Gloucestershire has reportedly dried up for the first time ever as drought conditions and extreme weather continue to impact parts of the UK.
+The Thames Head near Cirencester, Gloucestershire has dried up what is believed to be the first time ever as drought conditions and extreme weather continue to impact parts of the UK.

 On Thursday, the Met Office confirmed that temperatures are forecasted to rise in the coming week with little rain expected.